Died aged c. 88

 John Wesley preached from these steps on his first visit to Knutsford on Monday 20th March 1738.
 "At Knutsford all we spake to thankfully received the word of exhortation" (Wesley's journal)

-Princess Street, Knutsford, United Kingdom where he preached
+Princess Street, Knutsford, United Kingdom where they preached

 This tablet is erected to the glory of God in commemoration of the Evangelical Conversion of the Rev. John Wesley, M.A., on May 24, 1738.
 (This site of the meeting room of the Religious Society was probably 28 Aldersgate Street).
 And of the Rev. Charles Wesley, M.A., on May 21, 1738.
 The site of the house is near St Batholomew's Hospital.
 (No12 Little Britain).
 Erected by the International Methodist Historical Union.
 May 24 1926.

-Aldersgate Street, London, United Kingdom where he was
+Aldersgate Street, London, United Kingdom where they was

 John Wesley 1703 - 1791 Founder of Methodism.
 Stayed here and preached nearby.

-Braye Street, Alderney, United Kingdom where he stayed
+Braye Street, Alderney, United Kingdom where they stayed

 Wesley Place Methodist Chapel built in 1782 near the spot where John Wesley preached in 1774 and 1780 enlarged 1848 closed for worship 1975

-Stapleford House, Wesley Place, Stapleford, United Kingdom where he preached near (1774) and preached near (1780)
+Stapleford House, Wesley Place, Stapleford, United Kingdom where they preached near (1774) and preached near (1780)

 Whitkirk Manor House.
 The courts of the Manors of Whitkirk and Temple Newsam met here.
 John Wesley reputedly preached in the Garden.
 Houses in the Manor of Whitkirk were distinguished by a Templar Cross.

 Colton Road.
-LS15 9AA, Leeds, United Kingdom where he preached
+LS15 9AA, Leeds, United Kingdom where they preached

 John Wesley preached his last open air sermon here, on 7th October 1790.
 Wesley's Chapel is 1st left, then left again.

-Monks' Walk, Winchelsea, United Kingdom where he preached (1790)
+Monks' Walk, Winchelsea, United Kingdom where they preached (1790)

 John Wesley 1703-1791

-Wesley's Cottage, The Square, Robin Hood's Bay, United Kingdom where he preached
+Wesley's Cottage, The Square, Robin Hood's Bay, United Kingdom where they preached